Bazist/DniproServer.WIN/README.md

 ## REALLY EASY SYNTAX

 Syntax so important for daily using.
-Just put hierarchy of your bigest **Business Object** to database in one row
+Just put your bigest hierarchical **Business Object** to database in one row

 ```C#
 db.AddDoc(obj);